1. Am I eligible to write for Verblio?

 3. What type of customers will I be writing for?

 One great thing about being a writer for Verblio is the huge variety of customers we have.
 From real estate to manufacturing to blockchain to yoga, we’re pretty sure you’ll have no trouble finding someone to write for.

 4. What types of jobs do you offer?

 We now offer several different types of written content, including blog posts, newsletters, web content, ebooks, white papers, and more.
 We also work on large one-time projects in editing, product descriptions, and more.

 For all of our jobs, you’ll be writing on behalf of businesses, which means you’ll be writing for their audience and from their perspective.
 This is professional writing, and we expect your content to be error-free, polished, and appropriate to the customer’s voice and tone.

 5. Do I have to pay you in order to write for you?

 Absolutely not.
 On the contrary, we pay you to write for us.

 6. Do you hire editors?
 Translators?

 Not officially.
 On occasion, we offer these types of jobs on an individual basis.
 However, these are uncommon and in order to be chosen for them, you’ll need to be a high level writer.
 We don’t currently offer opportunities for people who are only interested in roles as editors and/or translators.

 7. Do I need experience in writing?

 We welcome writers from all backgrounds and with different levels of experience to be a writer for Verblio.
 Writers who are just starting out in their careers in freelance writing and seasoned professionals alike should apply.

 However, we do like to set some expectations: Professional and highly experienced writers will likely move up to higher-paying jobs more quickly than less experienced writers.
 We personally review your content at several stages and if your content is on point, you can earn early access to higher level jobs.
+All writing should be thoughtful, conscientious, and inclusive.
 If you’re new to content writing and writing for businesses, it may take you a little while to get up to speed and earn the type of income you’re looking for.